-Compass Global Holdings Pty Ltd("Compass").
+Compass Global Holdings Pty Ltd ("Compass Global").

-On March 21, 2022, the Company acquired 100% equity interests of Compass for a total cash consideration of AUD 8,000,000 (approximately US\$ 5.9 million).
-Upon the acquisition, Compass became a consolidated subsidiary of the Company.
+On March 21, 2022, the Company acquired 100% equity interests of Compass Global for a total cash consideration of AUD8,000,000 (approximately US\$5.9 million).
+Upon the acquisition, Compass Global became a consolidated subsidiary of the Company.

-The total purchase consideration of AUD 8 million (approximately US\$ 5.9 million) consisted of a cash payment of approximately AUD 4.2 million (approximately US\$ 3.1 million) to the former shareholders of Compass and approximately AUD 3.8 million (approximately US\$ 2.8 million) to settle liabilities.
-The assets and liabilities of Compass were recorded at their respective estimated fair value as of the acquisition date.
+The total purchase consideration of AUD8 million (approximately US\$5.9 million) consisted of a cash payment of approximately AUD4.2 million (approximately US\$3.1 million) to the former shareholders of Compass Global and approximately AUD3.8 million (approximately US\$2.8 million) to settle liabilities.
+The assets and liabilities of Compass Global were recorded at their respective estimated fair value as of the acquisition date.

 The following table summarizes the purchase price allocation of the assets acquired, liabilities assumed and related deferred income tax assumed at the date of acquisition.
-The dollar amount presented in the table was based on the exchange rate of AUD 1.00 to US\$ 0.7401 on March 21, 2022.
+The dollar amount presented in the table was based on the exchange rate of AUD1.00 to US\$0.7401 on March 21, 2022.

-US\$
+Amount in US\$

 Current assets 13,341,925

 Other non-current assets 20,684

 License 4,537,549

 Total assets acquired 17,900,158

 Current liabilities (13,340,550)

 Deferred tax liabilities (1,134,387)

 Total liabilities assumed (14,474,937)

 Net identifiable assets acquired 3,425,221

 Total consideration 5,920,795

 Goodwill 2,495,574

-Goodwill, which is not tax deductible, is primarily attributable to synergies expected to be achieved from the acquisition.
+Goodwill, which is not tax deductible, is primarily attributable to the excess of the purchase consideration over the fair value of the net identifiable assets of the acquiree and is related to synergies expected to be achieved from the acquisition.

-The fair value of the financial license is determined using the Multi-period Excess Earnings Method.
+The fair value of the financial license is determined using the multi-period excess earnings method.

 The determination of fair values involves the use of significant judgments and estimates.
 The judgments used to estimate the fair value assigned to assets acquired and liabilities assumed, the life of the intangible asset, as well as the significant assumptions, can materially impact the Company's consolidated financial statements.
 Significant assumptions used for the model include the forecasted operating cash flows and discount rate.
 The Company utilized the assistance of a third-party valuation firm to determine the fair value as of the date of acquisition.

-The revenue and net income since the acquisition date included in the consolidated statements of operations for the period ended December 31, 2022 were \$2,634,580 and \$111,175, respectively.
+The revenue and net income since the acquisition date included in the consolidated statements of operations and comprehensive income (loss) for the period ended December 31, 2022 were US\$2,634,580 and US\$111,175, respectively.
 Pro forma results reflecting this transaction were not presented because they are not significant to the Company's consolidated financial results.